dehre/c-project-template/README.md

 - **Remote-Containers**

-    Thanks to the [VSCode Remote Containers extension](https://code.visualstudio.com/docs/remote/containers), you can develop the application in a Docker container running Ubuntu `20.4`.
+    Thanks to the [VSCode Remote Containers extension](https://code.visualstudio.com/docs/remote/containers), you can try your application in a Docker container running Ubuntu `20.4`.

 - **valgrind, strace, ltrace**

     These tools aren't available on Mac, but you can use them inside the Docker container.
-    You may use that docker image to play around with `gcc` and `gdb` too.
+    You may use that Docker image to play around with `gcc` and `gdb` too.

 ## Requirements